 So your AC is running properly but makes a loud noise when it shuts off.
 What could be causing it?
-And could it be a sign that you need repairs to your system?
+And could it mean that you need repairs to your system?

 Causes for AC making a loud noise